Time-translation symmetry

 There are many symmetries in nature besides time translation, such as spatial translation or rotational symmetries.
 These symmetries can be broken and explain diverse phenomena such as crystals, superconductivity, and the Higgs mechanism.
-However, it was thought until very recently that time translation symmetry could not be broken.
-Time crystals, a state of matter first observed in 2017, break time translation symmetry.
+However, it was thought until very recently that time-translation symmetry could not be broken.
+Time crystals, a state of matter first observed in 2017, break time-translation symmetry.

 Overview

 Symmetries are of prime importance in physics and are closely related to the hypothesis that certain physical quantities are only relative and unobservable.
 Symmetries apply to the equations that govern the physical laws (e.g. to a Hamiltonian or Lagrangian) rather than the initial conditions, values or magnitudes of the equations themselves and state that the laws remain unchanged under a transformation.
 If a symmetry is preserved under a transformation it is said to be invariant.
-Symmetries in nature lead directly to conservation laws, something which is precisely formulated by the Noether theorem.
+Symmetries in nature lead directly to conservation laws, something which is precisely formulated by Noether's theorem.

 Newtonian mechanics

-To formally describe time translation symmetry we say the equations, or laws, that describe a system at times $t$ and $t + \tau$ are the same for any value of $t$ and $\tau$.
+To formally describe time-translation symmetry we say the equations, or laws, that describe a system at times $t$ and $t + \tau$ are the same for any value of $t$ and $\tau$.

 For example, considering Newton's equation:

 One finds for its solutions $x=x(t)$ the combination:

 does not depend on the variable $t$.
-Of course, this quantity describes the total energy whose conservation is due to the time translation invariance of the equation of motion.
+Of course, this quantity describes the total energy whose conservation is due to the time-translation invariance of the equation of motion.
 By studying the composition of symmetry transformations, e.g. of geometric objects, one reaches the conclusion that they form a group and, more specifically, a Lie transformation group if one considers continuous, finite symmetry transformations.
 Different symmetries form different groups with different geometries.
 Time independent Hamiltonian systems form a group of time translations that is described by the non-compact, abelian, Lie group $\mathbb R$.
 TTS is therefore a dynamical or Hamiltonian dependent symmetry rather than a kinematical symmetry which would be the same for the entire set of Hamiltonians at issue.
 Other examples can be seen in the study of time evolution equations of classical and quantum physics.